maxint-rd/mxUnifiedLcdEdentifier2/README.md

 Alternatively copy all library files into a folder under your <arduinosketchfolder>/libraries/ folder and restart the IDE.

 You will also have to install the Adafruit GFX Graphics core library which does all the circles, text, rectangles, etc; as well as the mxUnifiedIO library.
-Also install either the mxUnifiedPCF8574 library or the mxUnified74HC595 librraries, which are used to drive the LCD chip.
+Also install either the mxUnifiedPCF8574 library or the mxUnified74HC595 libraries, which are used to drive the LCD chip.

 See the included examples to learn more about using this library.